sobkyayoub1-afk/DC-10-modified-edition/README.md

 15–20+ FPS: Half-baked flight model with all failures active.

 20+ FPS: Full intact aircraft with complete flight model and realistic physics.
-And also this patch is 100% macOS compatible